smourier/AppSettingsStudio/README.md

 <img width="287" height="338" alt="Debug Only" src="https://github.com/user-attachments/assets/ebb4a6d6-08a0-4c12-a0bd-9bf3edfce838" />

-But once it's been also run in Release, there are now two child nodes under the application node, prefixed by Debug and Release:
+But once it's been also run in Release (so the Release `appsettings.json` file has been *gathered*), there are now two child nodes under the application node, prefixed by Debug and Release:

 <img width="269" height="329" alt="image" src="https://github.com/user-attachments/assets/3a51b42e-879f-4583-bdef-bdcb1af4c23d" />